 Individual Neighborhoods Diverge From the City Median

 Yields vary sharply across the county.
-Boynton Beach (33472) leads long-term gross yield at 8.8% with a median of $465,000, while Riviera Beach (33404) sits at 7.8% despite lower entry pricing of $410,000.
+Boynton Beach (33472) leads long-term gross yield at 8.8% with a median of about $465,000, while Riviera Beach (33404) sits at 7.8% despite lower entry pricing of $410,000.
 West Palm Beach (33407) sits at 7.1%.
 Waterfront ZIPs such as 33480 (Palm Beach) skew far above the median on price with lower gross yields; inland ZIPs in Lake Worth, Lantana, and Boynton Beach skew the opposite way.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 View West Palm Beach in the dashboard → Free preview · every bedroom count and property type